needle-mirror/com.unity.addressables/Documentation~/SynchronousAddressables.md

     var sceneHandle = Addressables.LoadSceneAsync(myScene, LoadSceneMode.Additive);
     SceneInstance sceneInstance = sceneHandle.WaitForCompletion();
     yield return sceneInstance.ActivateAsync();

     //Do work... the scene is now complete and integrated }
 ```

 Unity can't unload a scene synchronously.
 Calling `WaitForCompleted` on a scene unload doesn't unload the scene or any assets, and a warning is logged to the Console.

 Because of limitations with scene integration on the main thread through the `SceneManager` API, you can lock the Unity Editor or Player when calling `WaitForCompletion` to load scenes.
 This issue happens when loading two scenes in succession, with the second scene load request having `WaitForCompletion` called from its `AsyncOperationHandle`.

 Scene loading takes extra frames to fully integrate on the main thread, and `WaitForCompletion` locks the main thread, so you might have a situation where Addressables has been informed by the `SceneManager` that the first scene is fully loaded, even though it hasn't finished all operations.
 At this point, the scene is fully loaded, but the `SceneManager` attempts to call `UnloadUnusedAssets`, on the main thread, if the scene was loaded in `Single` mode.
 Then, the second scene load request locks the main thread with `WaitForCompletion`, but can't begin loading because `SceneManager` requires the `UnloadUnusedAssets` to complete before the next scene can begin loading.

 To avoid this deadlock, either load successive scenes asynchronously, or add a delay between scene load requests.

+Another issue is calling `WaitForCompletion` on an asynchronous operation during `Awake` when a scene is not yet fully loaded.
+This can block the main thread and prevent other asynchronous operations (i.e. unloading a bundle) in progress from completing.
+To avoid this deadlock, call `WaitForCompletion` during `Start` instead.

+Note that Addressables has a callback registered to [`SceneManager.sceneUnloaded`](xref:UnityEngine.SceneManagement.SceneManager.sceneUnloaded(UnityEngine.Events.UnityAction`1<UnityEngine.SceneManagement.Scene>)) that will release any unloaded addressable scenes.
+This can trigger scene bundle unloading if no other scenes from the bundle are loaded.

 ## Custom operations

 Addressables supports custom `AsyncOperation` instances which support unique implementations of `InvokeWaitForCompletion`.
 This method can be overridden to implement custom synchronous operations.

 Custom operations work with `ChainOperation` and `GroupsOperation` instances.
 If you want to complete chained operations synchronously, make your custom operations implement `InvokeWaitForCompletion` and create a `ChainOperation` using your custom operations.
 Similarly, `GroupOperations` are well suited to make a collection of `AsyncOperations`, including custom operations, complete together.

 Both `ChainOperation` and `GroupOperation` have their own implementations of `InvokeWaitForCompletion` that relies on the `InvokeWaitForCompletion` implementations of the operations they depend on.